bluesky/tiled/docs/source/how-to/custom-clients.md

 # Custom Python Client Objects

-To provide an "upgraded" and more finely-tuned user experience for certain kinds of dataset, TIled can be configured to use custom Python objects.
+To provide an "upgraded" and more finely-tuned user experience for certain kinds of dataset, Tiled can be configured to use custom Python objects.
 This is transparent and automatic from the point view of the user.

 In the Python client, when a user accesses a given item, Tiled inspects the